 Sociopathic Hero: In the comic book, he's not above quite brutally maiming foes, threatening non-fighters to get what he wants and cheating in tournaments.
 He also reacts with confusion when he sees Jago choosing not to kill an opponent.
 He's one of the protagonists.

-Super Mode: His Instinct Mode for 2013 grants Combo a generous speed boost, cutting the recovery of all his moves.
-Additionally, he gets a Heroic Second Wind if he gets K Od while his Instinct is active.
+Super Mode: His Instinct Mode for 2013 grants Combo a small speed boost, cutting the recovery of all his moves.
+Additionally, he gets a Heroic Second Wind if he gets K Od with Full Instinct Meter.

-Wearing A Flag On Your Shorts: His boxing shorts in the first and third games are patterned after the American Flag.
+Wearing a Flag on Your Head: His boxing shorts in the first and third games are patterned after the American Flag.
 The second game makes his tank top flag-patterned, while his pants become camo.

 Ultratech's champion, a warlord that was freed from his dimensional confinement to challenge the winner of the tournament.
 A two-headed monstrosity who carries a gigantic club, Eyedol is a fearsome foe who Ultratech banks everything on.